 For Karam ~ Erra Sakinalu

-- 2 tbsp. (approx.) Fresh Red Chilies Paste for ½ the recipe listed above.
+- 2 tbsp. approx. Fresh Red Chilies Paste to above recipe.

 For Green Chilies Sakinalu

-- Cilantro ~ Kothimir Leaves + Green Onions, finely chopped about 2 tbsp for ½ the recipe listed above
+- 2 tablespoon of Cilantro ~ Kothimir Leaves + Green Onions finely chopped

 - Wash sesame seeds and let drain.